-The aim of LanguageCert is to produce assessments that are based solely on the requirements of the qualification, and that do not discriminate against any group of learners.
+The aim of LANGUAGECERT[®] is to produce assessments that are based solely on the requirements of the qualification, and that do not discriminate against any group of learners.
 No group of learners should be put at a disadvantage by encountering questions or tests which are biased or might cause offence.
 Assessment material should not discriminate against any group on the grounds of culture, gender, age, disability, ethnic background, nationality, religion and belief, marital status, gender identification, social class or employment status.

-Please refer to LanguageCert's Equality and Diversity Policy on LanguageCert's official website, languagecert.org
+Please refer to LANGUAGECERT®'s Equality and Diversity Policy on LANGUAGECERT®'s official website, languagecert.org

-2 Purpose of the LanguageCert Test of English (LTE) Listening & Reading qualification handbook
+2 Purpose of the LANGUAGECERT[®] Test of English (LTE) Listening & Reading qualification handbook

-The LanguageCert Test of English (LTE) Listening & Reading qualification handbook provides a comprehensive introduction to the suite of LTE examinations.
-It also serves as a reference point for test centres, teachers, test takers and other stakeholders involved in the delivery of the LTE exams.
+This handbook provides a comprehensive introduction to the LANGUAGECERT[®] Test of English (LTE) Listening & Reading qualifications and their associated examinations.
+It also serves as a reference point for test takers, test centres, teachers, and other stakeholders involved in the delivery of the LTE Listening & Reading exams.

-3 Introduction to the LanguageCert Test of English (LTE) qualification
+3 Introduction to the LANGUAGECERT[®] Test of English (LTE) Listening & Reading qualifications

-3.1 Aim of the LTE qualification
+3.1 Aim of the LTE qualifications